aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-tables/introduction-and-creating-tables/_index.md

 A **Table** like any other node in Aspose.Words has access to a **Range** object.
 Using this object, you can call methods over the entire table range to extract the table as plain text.
 The **Range.text** property is used for this purpose.
 Below example shows how to print the text range of a table.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-extract_content-ExtractText.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-extract_content-ExtractText.py" >}}

 {{% alert color="primary" %}}